Here are the latest notices of current happenings around

 Jane Crane, 30 McDonald Road, Wilmington, MA 978 658 9798

-On Dec.
-7th Melrose Arts will host an evening with monoprint artist, Sharon Whitman.
-This FREE demonstration takes place at The Milano Center, 201 W. Foster St. @ 7pm.
-Any questions please call Deb @ 781-665-5840
+On Oct.
+3rd Melrose Arts will host an evening with printmaker Kate Hanlon (Katehanlon.com).
+She will be demonstrating the unique medium of white line woodcut.
+This demo is FREE and takes place at the Milano Center, 201 W. Foster St. in Melrose starting at 7pm.
+Any questions contact Deb @ 781-665-5840 Thank you!!

 For more information about Debra, see her web site www.debracorbett.com